Authors and Editors

 Rashawn Ray is associate professor of sociology and director of the Lab for Applied Social Science Research (LASSR) at the University of Maryland.
 He is also a co-editor of Contexts magazine.
 Ray’s research addresses racial and social inequality and ways that inequality may be attenuated through racial uplift activism and social policy.
 Publishing over 40 scholarly works and op-eds, Ray is the author of books on How Families Matter and race relations.
 Ray has written for a series of mainstream outlets including The New York Times and appeared on MSNBC, HLN, Al Jazeera, NPR, and Fox, and MSNBC.
 In his spare time, he enjoys spending time with family, bike riding, watching Matlock, and playing Fortnite with his boys.

 Todd Schoepflin is associate professor of sociology at Niagara University in Lewiston, NY.
 He has a PhD in sociology from Stony Brook University.
 The courses he teaches include introduction to sociology, social psychology, social stratification, and sexuality & gender.
 He is author of Sociology in Stories: A Creative Introduction to a Fascinating Perspective.
 His research interests are writing stories to interpret the social world and the scholarship of teaching sociology.
 He’s a proud western New Yorker: He grew up in Niagara Falls, roots for the Buffalo Bills, likes to show visitors the local architecture, and eats a lot of chicken wings.

-Patrick Sharkey is professor and chair of the sociology department at New York University, where he teaches courses on crime and violence, urban inequality, and statistics.
+Patrick Sharkey is professor of sociology and public affairs at Princeton University, where he will teach courses on crime and violence, urban inequality, and statistics.
 He has written books on the long-term consequences of neighborhood poverty and on the changes that have taken place in cities as violence in the U.S. has fallen over the past few decades.
 He recently returned from a year living in Nepal while on sabbatical, where he finished his latest book while being entertained by the monkeys tearing through his backyard.
-He now lives in Manhattan with his wife and two children.
+He just moved from Manhattan to Princeton with his wife and two children.